bharath12b5/mvn-linux/Building-Go.md

 ## Cross-compiling the Go bootstrap tool

 To build the Go bootstrap tool you will need to use an Intel/AMD-based machine running an up-to-date version of Linux.
-This guide has been tested on SLES 12 and RHEL 7.x.
+This guide has been tested on SLES 12, RHEL 7.0 and RHEL 7.1.

 1. Create a directory for the amd64 version of the Go tool-chain: